 The threatened Thelymitra mackibbinii has less than 60 naturally wild plants remaining in the Wimmera district of Victoria.
 The RBGV has grown 600 plants from all remaining provenances, with improved genetic viability.
 These plants will be re-introduced and fenced for protection under this project.
 Guided community surveys will also be undertaken for any additional plants that may not have been seen previously, as well as for the small bee that is required for pollination.

 Thelymitra mackibbinii is listed as Vulnerable under the federal Environment Protection and Biodiversity Conservation Act (1999) and listed as Threatened under the Victorian Flora and Fauna Guarantee Act (1988).

 Achievements to date

-In the spring of 2018, pollination surveys were undertaken with volunteers by placing pan traps at the wild and existing re-introduction sites.
+In the spring of 2018 and 2019, pollination surveys were undertaken with volunteers by placing pan traps at the wild and existing re-introduction sites.
 Bee pollinators were caught and identified thanks to the Australian National Insect Collection.
 Hand pollination was also undertaken in the glasshouse to determine if this species has the ability to self pollinate.
 Seed was collected from wild plants that had not previously been sourced (6 pods), and potential re-introduction sites were identified.

 Contact the ANPC for further information on this project.